 As many psychiatric conditions have an underlying genetic and biological basis, medication can be a crucial component of treatment.
 Medications are often used as adjuncts to or in lieu of psychotherapy.
 In fact, research shows that the gold standard of treatment for depression, anxiety and many other psychiatric conditions is combined psychotherapy with medication.

-During an evaluation, our psychiatrists utilize a bio-psycho-social model to treatment and identifies biological, genetic, psychological, and social factors that may be contributing to a patient’s condition.
+During an evaluation, our psychiatrists utilize a bio-psycho-social model to treatment and identify biological, genetic, psychological, and social factors that may be contributing to a patient’s condition.
 This often involves the use of laboratory testing, genetic testing, and psychological testing.

-Our psychiatrists take a conservative approach to treatment with medication and aims to use the minimum amount of medication to achieve a desired effect.
-It has been observed that many people being treated for a variety of psychiatric conditions are overmedicated and often with complex medication combinations that are not evidence based.
+Our psychiatrists take a conservative approach to treatment with medication and aim to use the minimum amount of medication to achieve a desired effect.
+It has been observed that many people being treated for a variety of psychiatric conditions are over-medicated and often with complex medication combinations that are not evidence based.
 Our psychiatrists will carefully evaluate and discuss your current treatment regimen with you as it compares to true evidence based practice guidelines and can often create a treatment plan that minimizes medication use.

 We believe outstanding healthcare is delivered when we merge the science of medicine with the compassion of our hearts.
 We refer to this as “head and heart together,” inspiring constant improvement and lasting success.

 Orange County, CA